vprusso/toqito/docs/paper/paper.md

 QETLAB[@johnston2016qetlab], are written in non-opensource languages and therefore require the users to have access to costly licenses.

-toqito can also be used as a tool to enhance the experience of students and instructors in classes pertaining to quantum information.
+toqito possesses functions for fundamental operations including the partial trace, partial tranpose, and others. toqito also makes use of the CVXPY[@diamond2016cvxpy] convex optimization module to solve various semidefinite programs that pertain to problems arising in the study of nonlocal games, state discrimination, and other problems in quantum information.

-toqito possesses functions for fundamental operations including the partial trace, partial tranpose, and others. toqito also makes heavy use of the CVXPY[@diamond2016cvxpy] convex optimization module to solve various semidefinite programs that pertain to problems arising in the study of nonlocal games, state discrimination, and other problems in quantum information.
+Specifically, toqito provides the ability to either directly calculate or estimate the classical and quantum values of nonlocal games. toqito also provides numerous functions for performing operations on and for determining properties of quantum states, channels, and measurements. toqito provides numerous functions for exploring measures of entanglement and properties of entangled states.
+Support for generating random quantum states and measurement operators is also provided.

 The toqito module is supported for Python 3.7 and makes use of many of the more modern features of the language including f-strings, type hinting, and others.